aarynanand-09/social-media/README.md

 We have only used MongoDB, React and Node.

-After that you have to initialize the database by this command in the server folder: node init.js admin@phreddit.com IAmAdmin Unknown009 You can replace the email Id username and password accordingly, but this is what we have used.
+After that you have to initialize the database by this command in the server folder: node init.js admin@phreddit.com AdminUser Unknown009 It is very important for our database to keep the username AdminUser because we would like to reserve that for the admin.
+So for initialization it is extremely to initialize with this exact command, the password and email can still be changed but it is very important to keep that username.
-The order is email DisplayName and Password

 Then you need to run nodemon server.js in server folder and on a separate command line run npm start in the client folder.
 And that is it your app will start at port 3000 on localhost.